 I soon realized these blooming meadows are the naturalized dreams of gardeners past.
 I’m charmed by that romance.

 Glory of Snow originated in Turkey & Greece – along the Mediterranean.
 I’ve heard southern Vancouver Island compared to a Mediterranean rain forest, so it makes sense these plants survive well here.
 What surprises me more is that they’re hardy to zone 4!
 They can withstand a whole lot more cold.
 Do these grow in your neck of the woods??

 Aside from naturalizing well, these plants are also valuable to me because they’re:

 - drought tolerant

 - low maintenance

-Once planted, just leave them to their own devises.
+Once planted, just leave them to their own devices.
 How great is that?
-I’ve even seen them surviving in shallow crevices of a rocky outcroppings.
+I’ve even seen them surviving in shallow crevices of rocky outcroppings.

 They seem perfectly happy in lawns, too, although I’ll bet they do better if the grass isn’t cut until late April when they’re done for the season.
 That would mean it’s more of a meadow than a lawn.
 C wouldn’t go for that.
 He likes lush, but trim.
 That’s why I’ve added Glory of Snow as under-story plantings in our shrub border instead.

 The best patch I’ve ever come across is around Dunlop House Restaurant, a heritage building on the grounds of Camosun College, and facility of the Hospitality Management Program.
 C’s mum took us there for supper the other night.
 The meal was lovely, and the meadow: spectacular!